-None of our independent directors made any contributions to the Deferred Compensation Plan during 2010.
+None of our independent directors made any contributions to the Deferred Compensation Plan during 2012.
+No amounts are included in the Director Summary Compensation Table because the Nonqualified Deferred Compensation plan earnings were not preferential or above market.

 Director Summary Compensation Table